mementoweb/timegate/README.md

 In order to support Memento, a web server must obviously have accessible archives of its online resources.
 And it must also have a piece of software that handles the datetime negotiation according to the Memento protocol for those resources.

 But in such datetime negotiation server, only a small proportion of the code is specific to the particular web resources it handles.
 The main part of logic will be very similar throughout many implementations.
 TimeGate isolates the core components and functionality.
-With it there's no need to implement, or to re-implement the same logic and algorithms over and over again.
+With it, there's no need to implement, or to re-implement the same logic and algorithms over and over again.
 Its architecture is designed to accept easy-to-code plugins to match any web resources.

 From now on, this documentation will refer to the web server where resources and archives are as the **web server** and to the Memento TimeGate datetime negotiation server as the **TimeGate**.